mnit-rtmc/iris/docs/cameras.md

 If a stream is defined with a _view num_ that matches the _preset num_, that stream will be selected instead of a typical PTZ preset.

-## Camera Selector Tool
+## Selector Tool

-The camera selector tool is on the toolbar just below the map.
+The _selector tool_ is on the toolbar just below the map.
 It has a text entry field with a camera icon and label.
 This tool enables quick switching of the selected camera.

-The keyboard _numpad_ can be used from anywhere within IRIS to control the camera selector tool.
+The keyboard _numpad_ can be used from anywhere within IRIS to control the selector tool.
 When the `Num Lock` key is off, all numpad keystrokes are directed to the tool.
 The `+` and `-` keys can select the next and previous cameras, respectively.